top of page

 Anegada

-The Sunken Island - And our favorite!
+The Sunken Island

 North of Virgin Gorda is Anegada island.
 It takes a bit to get up there, but it is worth it!
 While the rest of the British Virgin Islands are volcanic and hilly, Anegada is flat with protective reefs and spectacular beaches.
 Take a dinghy ashore and book a tour, taxi, or scooter.
 Check out the flamingo pond where pink flamingos are everywhere.
 On the North shore, check out Cow Wreck Bay and Loblolly Beach.
 Fun Beach Bars and restaurants close to the harbor are the Lobster Trap, the Wonky Dog, and Anegada Reef Hotel.